cfengine/documentation/manuals/language-concepts/classes.markdown

         classes => if_repaired("signal_class");
 ```

 These classes are global in scope.
-Finally `restart_class` classes
+Finally, `restart_class` classes
 in `processes` are global.
 **TODO: document scope-attribute of classes bodies**

 ### Class Scopes: A More Complex Example